aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

        9. Equation invariant with respect to addition, subtraction, multiplication and division involving counting numbers.

    4. To make the student familiar with some of the global activities of algebra, including
-       1. problem solving (like in Polya's book).
+       1. problem solving (like in Polya's How to Solve It book).
        2. generalizing (like in Mason's 2006 book).
        3. noticing structure (like in Kieran's 2018 article)
        4. interpreting mathematical notation (aka multi-step arithmetic and BODMAS).